adriensieg/OpenAI-ChatGPT-App-SDK-OAuth2.1/README.md

 OAuth by itself does **not identify a user**; it just delegates authoization.
     - In *traditional web apps*, you often combine **OAuth + OpenID Connect** (OIDC) to both authenticate and authorize users.
     - In the *ChatGPT SDK integration*, **only OAuth 2.0 is used** — not OIDC.
 So there's **no user identity payload** (no `ID token`, **no claims about the user**).

 #### Conclusion:
 - We're authorizing ChatGPT to access your service.
 - We're not authenticating ChatGPT users individually.
 - Our app sees a single client (ChatGPT), not multiple end-users

+## What's the point of using OAuth at all?
+- If our 0Auth server (your IdP) only allows known users or service accounts to complete the Auth flow, then yes — ChatGPT must be registered as a known client or user there.
+If you configure it to allow any Auth client (e.g. a public client credential), then anyone using ChatGPT can connect — but again, you'll still only see "ChatGPT" as the authorized actor, not each user.
+So the flow doesn't expose or require per-user registration unless you build your own identity layer on top.

 ## Step-by-step flow of how your OAuth-protected FastMCP server works with ChatGPT and Auth0